rikurauhala/rikurauhala/README.md

       Hello there!
     </p>
     <p>
       My name is Riku.
-I am an aspiring software developer from Finland.
+I am a software developer from Finland.
       <br>
       Currently studying computer science at the University of Helsinki.
     </p>